wnz27/wnz27/README.md

 🤔 I’m currently learning [Go](https://go-proverbs.github.io).

-Face to every line of my code seriously
+Face to every line of my code seriously.

-Pursue the spirit of craftsman
+Pursue the spirit of craftsman. 🛠️👷‍♂️

 By the way I'm a gunner. ⚽️🏟️🔴⚪️️